-When one of our employees fails to follow our Code or applicable laws, ignores someone else's failure to follow the Code or pressures someone else to violate the Code, a violation has occurred.
+When one of our employees fails to follow our Code or applicable laws or pressures someone else to violate the Code, a violation can occur.
 This can harm the Company's reputation and our bottom line.

-We take all potential Code violations seriously.
-Code violations may lead to disciplinary action that matches the nature and circumstances of the violation, up to and including suspension without pay, loss of merit increases or annual incentives, and termination of employment.
+We take all potential violations seriously.
+Code and law violations may lead to disciplinary action that matches the nature and circumstances of the violation, up to and including suspension without pay, loss of merit increases or annual incentives, and termination of employment in accordance with applicable regulation of the local company.
 If an act violates the law, it could result in fines or criminal prosecution.
-Code violations are also documented in your employee record.
+Violations can also be documented in your employee record.